Is it bad to charge your iPhone in the car? Tips for safe use

 Forced shutdown due to overheating

-Charging is not progressing or is slow
+Charging is slow or not progressing

 Rapid battery drain

-Battery runs out when the car engine is turned off
+The battery runs out when the car engine is turned off

 Battery swelling

-Recommendations for car chargers and other related products
+Recommended car chargers and other related products

-Cigarette lighter USB fast charger 24W 2 ports
+Cigarette lighter USB fast charger 24W 2-port

-Consider using a portable battery
+Consider using a mobile battery

-Should I stop using fast charging on my iPhone?
+Should I stop fast charging my iPhone?

 How do I charge my iPhone in the car?